 Sports which are normally covered but are considered an exceptional risk in the case of gross negligence:

-Off-slope snow sports (when official guidelines and regulations are not closely followed)
+- Canyoning (when guidelines are not followed)

-Combat training (unless officially approved and overseen by relevant authorities)
+- Combat training (unless officially approved and overseen by relevant authorities)

-Hang gliding or parachuting (in hazardous wind conditions)
+- Hang gliding or parachuting (in hazardous wind conditions)

-Canyoning (when guidelines are not followed)
+- Off-slope snow sports (when official guidelines and regulations are not closely followed)

-Sailing or canoeing (under extreme conditions)
+- Sailing or canoeing (under extreme conditions)

-Snow rafting (where adequate safety procedures are not followed)
+- Snow rafting (where adequate safety procedures are not followed)

 Some accident insurance providers offer employers supplementary insurance which closes gaps in compulsory accident insurance.
 This is the best way to be insured against the risks of extreme sports.
 However, your employer has to take out this supplementary accident insurance for all of their employees.
 You cannot take it out on your own.
 It is worth checking whether your employer’s accident insurance includes this supplemental coverage.

 If you do not receive adequate insurance from your employer, you should consider other options to close possible gaps.
-Options for insuring yourself privately are somewhat limited.
+Options for insuring yourself privately are somewhat limited:

-The Swiss Paraplegic Group offers a membership program which pays out a 250,000-franc benefit to any member who becomes permanently bound to a wheelchair due to a spinal cord injury.
+- The Swiss Paraplegic Group offers a membership program which pays out a 250,000-franc benefit to any member who becomes permanently bound to a wheelchair due to a spinal cord injury.
 This provides one means of making up a shortfall in accident insurance benefits.

-Some Swiss insurance brokers offer supplemental accident insurance for certain extreme sports which may cover some activities that are not otherwise part of your mandatory accident insurance.
+- Some Swiss insurance brokers offer supplemental accident insurance for certain extreme sports which may cover some activities that are not otherwise part of your mandatory accident insurance.
 You can take out this insurance privately.
 The downside: It is relatively expensive.

 2. Liability insurance